mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 - 📄 [`invoice-ms`](services/invoice-ms/README.md)
 - 📄 [`recommendation-ms`](services/recommendation-ms/README.md)

-> 🔗 To configure the frontend and backend for `order` and `user`, please refer to our previous demo — the starting point for this project: [retail-store-v2](https://github.com/mongodb-industry-solutions/retail-store-v2)
+> 🔗 To configure the frontend and backend for `order` and `user`, please refer to our previous demo — the starting point for this project: [Omnichannel Ordering Solution](https://github.com/mongodb-industry-solutions/retail-store-v2/blob/main/resources/omnichannel/README.md)

 ---
 ## 🐳 Getting Started – Run All Microservices Together